baest/Work-time/README.md

 ## TODO

-- auto find last entry and reuse if same day on start
-	- test
+- full set support so an earlier saved day can be updated

 - test that client work with mock server